ksator/Machine_Learning_with_Python/README.md

 array([0, 0, 2, 2])
 >>>
 ```
-so the model prediction is: the first two flowers belong to the iris setosa category, and the last 2 ones belong to the iris virginica category
+so the model prediction is:
+- the first two flowers belong to the iris setosa category
+- the last 2 ones belong to the iris virginica category